AI executes.

 Abundance becomes default.

-The real scarcity becomes human direction — decisions that cost something, commit someone, and shape a trajectory.
+The real scarcity becomes human direction — decisions that commit someone and shape a trajectory.

 HAP turns human direction into the governing layer of intelligent systems.